PhotonVision/photonvision/.github/pull_request_template.md

 What changed?
 Why? (the code + comments should speak for itself on the "how")

-Fun screenshots ir a cool video or something are super helpful as well.
+Fun screenshots or a cool video or something are super helpful as well.
 If this touches platform-specific behavior, this is where test evidence should be collected.

 Any issues this pull request closes or pull requests this supersedes should be linked with `Closes #issuenumber`.